skpulipaka26/arbiter/README.md

 - **Minimal memory footprint**: Only request metadata is queued, not request bodies

 ### Graceful Degradation
-Under load, Arbiter implements graduated load shedding:
+Under load, Arbiter implements graduated load shedding based on configurable priority levels:
-- Queue exceeds `low_priority_shed_at` → reject low-priority requests
-- Queue exceeds `medium_priority_shed_at` → only accept high-priority
+- Each priority level can have its own `shed_at` threshold
+- When queue size exceeds a priority's threshold, requests at that priority level and lower are rejected
+- Higher priority requests continue to be accepted until their own thresholds are reached
 - Queue full → reject all requests with 429 status

 Requests that exceed `request_max_age` are automatically dropped to prevent processing stale work.